IBM/drupal-nginx-php-kubernetes/k8-minikube/POC-MODIFICATIONS.md

 The purpose of this exercise is to demonstrate alternate Docker build workflows (mainly).

+### Image PUSHes to IBM Container Registry

+There is no image pushing happening at this moment for all the Dockerfiles in built in the k8-minikube directory.
+All these builds are local-only.

+The custom (dumbed-down) build script that I created for building my Dockerfiles does not have docker push enable (i.e., not pushing to IBM Container Registry atm).

 ### Modifications

 - Simplified build from config- and code- matrix to three base images: nginx,